 Reported to the CDE three times a year, ADA figures are referred to as First Principal Apportionment (P1), Second Principal Apportionment (P2), and Annual Apportionment, the final one in the summer.
 ADA is used for a variety of funding purposes, with adjustments spelled out in the Education Code.

 ADA differs from enrollment.
 Enrollment data on Ed-Data come from the California Student Longitudinal Data System (CALPADS) and is a count of students enrolled at each school on a specific day in October.
 ADA is normally less (approximately 95%) than actual enrollment because absences, even if excused, are not included in ADA.
-Note: While enrollment counts include all charter schools authorized within the district, the ADA only includes charter schools whose financial data is reported in the school district's general fund, without regard to whether the charter school is locally or direct funded.
+Note: While enrollment counts include all charter schools authorized within the district, the ADA only includes charter schools whose financial data are reported in the school district's General Fund, without regard to whether the charter school is locally or direct funded.

 The ADA used for per-pupil calculations on the General Fund tables is the same that the CDE uses to calculate the Current Expense of Education.
 Although the Financial statement shows a per-ADA amount for revenues, a different basis, such as enrollment, can determine the revenue received by districts and county offices of education for certain restricted programs.
 For example, some programs may generate funding depending on the specific needs of the student population.
 Similarly, the Financial statement shows expenditures per ADA, but that may not accurately reflect the actual amount spent for each pupil because not all pupils in a school or district participate in the same programs or receive the same level of services.